 Spray carburetor cleaner into the air intake and start your engine.
 If it doesn’t stay running, you will need to clean your carburetor or replace it.
 Read this article for steps to clean your lawn mower carburetor.

 6. Plugged Fuel Filter or Fuel Lines on a Lawn Mower

 Much like deposits left by fuel can clog parts of your carburetor, it can also clog your fuel filter and fuel lines.
 If your fuel filter is dirty and clogged, you must replace it.

 Use clamps to stop fuel flow and remove fuel lines to check for fuel flow.
 You can clear clogged lines by spraying carburetor cleaner into the line and then using compressed air to blow the line to remove clogs.

-- Drain Plug – Loosen drain plug and then quickly tighten back up to only allow a small amount of oil to drain.
+- Drain Plug – Loosen the drain plug and then quickly tighten it back up to only allow a small amount of oil to drain.

 - Remove Engine Oil Filter – You can drain a little oil out of the air filter.
 Spin off the filter.
 Have a cloth ready to collect oil.

-- Oil Evacuator – Vacuums the oil through a tube placed in the oil fill.
+- Oil Evacuator – Vacuum the oil through a tube placed in the oil fill.

 - Turkey Baster – This simple kitchen tool can easily suck a small amount of oil.
-Do not reuse for food purposes after using on your engine oil.
+Do not reuse it for food purposes after using it with your engine oil.